jborean93/PSOpenAD/docs/en-US/New-OpenADSession.md

 + `IsEncrypted`: Whether the data on this connection will be encrypted

++ `OperationTimeout`: The timeout, in milliseconds, that set the maximum time to wait for a response for each LDAP operation

 + `DefaultNamingContext`: The default naming context of the connected LDAP host used as the search base for future queries

 + `IsClosed`: Whether the session is closed or not.

 ## NOTES
+Once the connection has been successfully made the connection is placed in a cache and reused for any subsequent requests to the same URI.
+This will be removed from the cache when it is closed with `Remove-OpenADSession`.

 ## RELATED LINKS